 Teneo Studio allows to keep track of changes made to various types of documents in a solution.
 All intermediate versions are saved and the user can restore several types of documents to previous versions when and if needed.

-The below listed documents in Teneo Studio are versioned.
+The below listed objects and documents in Teneo Studio are versioned.

 |Version controlled documents|